medialab/hyphe-traph/fosdem2018/index.md

 ### We just need an index

 * An index does not store any "original" data because...
-* ...a MongoDB stores the data in a reliable way.
+* ...a MongoDB already stores the actual data in a reliable way.
 * \[ insert joke about MongoDB being bad \]
-* This means the index can be completely recomputed and its utter destruction does not mean we can lose data.
+* This means the index can be completely recomputed and its utter destruction does not mean we can lose information.

 ===